 - Worldwide server market share, forecasts, and installed base

 - High-availability (HA) and fault-tolerant systems

-- Scale-up servers and hyperscale servers
+- Scale-up and scale-out computing architecture

-- Service provider use of servers and vendor performance, strategies, and portfolios
+- Vendor performance, strategies, and portfolios

-- Worldwide Server Market 2016–2020 Forecast
+- Worldwide Server Market Shares and Forecast

-- Highly Available Server Market Forecast, 2016–2020
+- Highly Available Server Market Forecast

-- Worldwide and U.S. Installed Base Forecast
+- Worldwide Server Installed Base Forecast

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.